 Leb brings 27 years of consulting experience, plenty of heart and a passion for making what appears to be complex, simply powerful.
 Leb started New Legends two years ago with a vision for putting together “a community of creative professionals”.
 He and Jean Brittingham are co-founders and bring a balance and depth of relationship to everything New Legends offers.

 With a focus on intentional culture, Leb is a member of the Denison Consulting organization’s Culture Round Table.
 This strategic partnership has allowed him to work in large multi-national organizations, mid-size nationals and smaller emerging organizations who get the power of a “culture by design.”

 Following and working closely with Gazelle’s, Leb has been offering “simplified strategic planning” for eight years.
 Moving from the work of Mastering the Rockefeller Habits to the new work on Scaling Up, Leb has blended this approach with the Denison Culture Survey, getting great results with happy and aligned people who work outside the boundaries of their organizations to contribute to their local communities.
 New Legends loves helping emerging Northwest companies take themselves up to the next level.

 Leb believes that leadership lives at every level of an organization and dedicates much time and energy to developing leaders who are both technically competent and emotionally intelligent.
 He has worked inside and outside as a consultant over the past 30 years.
 He helped to take an Oregon tech company public in 1997.
 He then joined that company and rode the wave of being acquired by Cadence Design Systems in 1998.
 In 1999 he was promoted to Vice -President and named the Dean of their Executive College.

 Leb is happily married, the father of 7 amazing children and an enthusiastic basketball player.
 He is currently squeezing in the writing and production of a course designed to help people build and manage Trust.
-Unpacking Trust is due out in June of this year.
+Unpacking Trust is due out in June 2015.